Search

 Develop Computer Vision with OpenCV

-To accelerate the development, the Viso Suite platform uses no-code technology to leverage the capabilities of OpenCV.
-This allows developers to build their computer vision pipelines visually with modular building blocks.
-The no-code editor and automated AI model management facilitate collaboration and make building and maintaining computer vision pipelines much faster.
+The no-code editor and automated model management facilitate collaboration.
+Thus, optimizing the building and maintenance of computer vision pipelines.
 Using OpenCV with no code benefits both vision experts and newly trained developers with basic knowledge.

 Vision Capabilities of OpenCV